Table of Contents

 Oil Extracts

 Oil extracts from plants constitute the majority of ingredients in these two sunscreen examples.
-For that reason, perhaps consumers consider these products as natural.
-But 100% natural, I don’t think so.
-How many plant derived ingredients must a sunscreen include to claim it’s a natural product?
-And does it matter how much of these plant derived ingredients the product contains?
+For that reason, perhaps consumers consider these products to be natural.
+But 100% natural?
+No, I don’t think so.
+How many plant-derived ingredients must a sunscreen include to claim it’s a natural product?
+And does it matter how much of these plant-derived ingredients the product contains?
 Is it ok to add a miniscule amount of an oil extract to justify the “natural” claim?

-The manufacturer does not list the quantity of each ingredient, nor does the law require them to do so.
+Manufacturers do not list the quantity of each ingredient of their labels, nor does the law require them to do so.
 And does it matter how they incorporate these ingredients into the formulation?
 Neither crushed up leaves nor pressed mushrooms can dissolve adequately into a skincare product.
 Even plant-based compounds must be processed to be appropriately added to a formulation.
 Are these modified plant oils considered natural?

-Here’s the question…Are natural sunscreens really natural?
-There are many examples of synthetic versions of natural ingredients manufactured in a factory and used in skincare products because they are safer.
+So, are natural sunscreens really natural?
+There are many examples of synthetic versions of natural ingredients manufactured in factories and used in skincare products because they are safer.
 Is a skincare product that uses these fabricated ingredients still a “natural” skincare product?
 What truly constitutes a natural skincare product?
 Consumers love the word natural.
 And it is very clear to me that the term clearly means whatever the consumer and the manufacturer want it to mean.

-Despite the fact that nobody really knows what constitutes a “natural” skincare product, consumers want them.
-And because consumer demand drives market sales, manufacturers provide.
-The truth is, an effective 100% natural sunscreen doesn’t exist.
+Despite the fact that nobody really knows if a “natural” skincare product is, in fact, natural, consumers want them.
+And because consumer demand drives market sales, manufacturers supply what consumers want.
+The truth is an effective 100% natural sunscreen simply doesn’t exist.

 As for my review of the two “100% Natural Sunscreens”, I asked the manufacturer if the iron oxide, mica and zinc oxide were synthetic or if the product contained a “natural” version of these ingredients.
-Not surprisingly, I never heard from them again.
-Needless to say, I did not add these two sunscreen products to the product database at FryFace.com.
+Not surprisingly, I never heard from them again and did not add these two sunscreen products to the product database at FryFace.com.